Trail Begins at Fitzgerald’s Park.

 They now started working for republican prisoners in British gaols, making scarves, gloves and other comforts.
 They ran ceilis and other functions to provide funds.
 As the prisoners were released, they arranged reception committees, provided meals, accommodation and clothes for those returning home again.

-About mid-1917, directions were received from H.Q. in Dublin that each Volunteer company in Cork should have a Cumann na mBan unit attached (to work in conjunction).Branches were organised in Douglas, Blackrock, Blarney St., Togher, Ballygarvan, Blarney, Riverstown, Courtbrack, Cobh, Carrignavar Whitechurch, Friars Walk and St. Luke’s.
-The unit in Blackpool was known as the Thomas Ceannt Branch of Craobh Corcaigh, was brought up to about 100 strong.
+About mid-1917, directions were received from H.Q. in Dublin that each Volunteer company in Cork should have a Cumann na mBan unit attached (to work in conjunction).Branches were organised in Douglas, Blackrock, Blackpool, Blarney Street, Togher, Ballygarvan, Blarney, Riverstown, Courtbrack, Cobh, Carrignavar Whitechurch, Friars Walk and St. Luke’s.
+The unit in Blackpool, which was was known as the Thomas Ceannt Branch of Craobh Corcaigh, was brought up to about 100 strong.
 This branch held its meetings in St. Nicholas Hall, Blackpool, Cork.

 When the organisation of branches was completed, a District Council of Cumann na mBan in Cork city was formed on instructions from Dublin.
 This Council comprised two delegates from each branch.
 The delegates elected their own officers a president, secretary and treasurer.